jamesplease/stock-market-data/guides/calculating-inflation.md

 ### CPI in this Dataset

-In the `stock-market-data` dataset, the Consumer Price Index is available under the `cpi` key.
+The Consumer Price Index is available under the `cpi` key.

-The following code snippet demonstrates how you can access the CPI for a particular month.
+The following code snippet demonstrates how you can access the CPI for the first month in the dataset (which happens to be January 1971).

 ```js
 import stockMarketData from 'stock-market-data';